traja-team/traja/docs/source/predictions.rst

 Predicting Trajectories
 =======================

-Predicting trajectories with `traja` can be done with a recurrent neural network (RNN). `Traja` includes the Long Short Term Memory (LSTM), LSTM Autoencoder (LSTM AE) and LSTM Variational Autoencoder (LSTM VAE) RNNs.
+Predicting trajectories with traja can be done with a recurrent neural network (RNN).
+Traja includes the Long Short Term Memory (LSTM), LSTM Autoencoder (LSTM AE) and LSTM Variational Autoencoder (LSTM VAE) RNNs.
 Traja also supports custom RNNs.

-To model a trajectory using RNNs, one needs to fit the network to the model. `Traja` includes the MultiTaskRNNTrainer that can solve a prediction, classification and regression problem with `traja` DataFrames.
+To model a trajectory using RNNs, one needs to fit the network to the model.
+Traja includes the MultiTaskRNNTrainer that can solve a prediction, classification and regression problem with traja DataFrames.

-`Traja` also includes a DataLoader that handles `traja` dataframes.
+`Traja` also includes a DataLoader that handles traja dataframes.

-Below is an example with a prediction LSTM: via :class:`~traja.models.predictive_models.lstm.LSTM`.
+Below is an example with a prediction LSTM via :py:class:`traja.models.predictive_models.lstm.LSTM`.

 .. code-block:: python